courros/hnco/README.md

 to the addition of the option `--allow-stay` to allow to stay on the same bit vector when no mutation occurs.

-The library embeds code from Brian Goldman's project FastEfficientP3 to provide Hboa, Ltga, and P3 algorithms.
+The library embeds code from Brian W. Goldman's project FastEfficientP3 to provide Hboa, Ltga, and P3 algorithms.

 ## References